 1. We give you a free valuation

-Sign-in to carwow and head over to ‘Your showroom’ by clicking the button at the top of the page.
+Sign-in to carwow and head over to ‘My cars’ by clicking the button at the top of the page.
 Click on the ‘Value my car’ button and enter your car’s registration number, how many miles it’s covered and when you plan to sell it, to get your instant valuation.